 The 6 stages of the release management process

 This figure describes the high-level overview of each phase.
-As you can see, the entire release management process is linked to the change management process.
+As you can see, the entire process is linked to the change management process.
 There are four authorization steps that feed out from change management and one release management process step that feeds into the change management process.

 Release management process: release and deployment planning